seanacleary/final_project/README.md

 # FINAL REPORT GENERATION

-- download project files on a local computer and save to desired location
+- fork GitHub repository onto your desired location on your computer
-- set the finalproject folder as the project directory in the bash terminal (cd command)
+- run `make finalproject_tag` in the terminal to build Docker image
-- to synchronize package repository, type "make install" into the terminal
-- type "make" into the terminal to generate the sjc_final_2.html product
+- run `make final_report/sjc_final_2.html` in the terminal to run containerized code

 # CODE DESCRIPTIONS